vedant-patel42/assessment/README.md

 # Assessment

+This small projet is implemented in Node js framework.
+The test cases are provided in examples folder.
+In order to test the implementations, follow the following steps and provide any unit test as per your choice.

 ## To run locally:
 1. Download the node version from https://nodejs.org/en/download.
 2. Clone this repository and Run <b>npm install</b> on terminal.